STAT545-UBC-hw-2018-19/hw03-zeeva85/hw03_gapminder.md

 ![](figs/interestingstoriesplot-1.png)<!-- -->

-Although this plot looks weird, it is quite informative and there are trend lined for all the 142 countried and their life expectancies from 1952, 2007.
+Although this plot looks weird, it is quite informative and there are trend lined for all the 142 countries and their life expectancies from 1952, 2007.
 It is easily discernible that there are two trend lines which dips at 1977 and 1992.

 We can sort of use the filter to find out which country is that and what happen there historically that affected its life expectancies.